novaway/NovawayFeatureFlagBundle/README.md

 ## Compatibility

-This bundle is tested with Symfony 2.7+, but it should be compatible with Symfony 2.3+.
+This bundle is tested with all maintained Symfony version, but it should be compatible with Symfony 2.3+.

 ## Documentation